flexera-public/policy_templates/security/aws/log_ensure_cloudtrail_bucket_not_public/README.md

 ## Functional Details

-The policy leverages the AWS CloudTrail API
+The policy leverages the AWS CloudTrail and S3 APIs.

 ## Input Parameters